HACKERALERT/Picocrypt/README.md

 Please donate to Picocrypt on <a href="https://opencollective.com/picocrypt">Open Collective</a> (crypto is accepted) to raise money for a potential audit from Cure53.
 Because this is a project that I spend many hours on and make no money from, I cannot pay for an audit myself. <i>Picocrypt needs support from its community.</i>

 # Downloads
+**Important**: There's an outdated and useless piece of abandonware called PicoCrypt on the Internet, which was last updated in 2005.
+PicoCrypt is not related in any way to Picocrypt (this project).
+Make sure you only download Picocrypt from this repository to ensure that you get the authentic and backdoor-free Picocrypt.

 ## Windows
 Picocrypt for Windows is as simple as it gets.
 To download the latest, standalone, and portable executable for Windows, click <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.25/Picocrypt.exe">here</a>.
 If Windows Defender or your antivirus flags Picocrypt as a virus, please do your part and submit it as a false positive for the betterment of everyone.